emqx/cloud-docs/en_US/connect_to_deployments/php_sdk.md

-# Connect to deployments with PHP SDK
+# Connect to Deployments with PHP SDK